 Continuous learning is a key theme within the DEI Squad, so we’ve all committed to short learning segments in our weekly meetings.

 To help us invest more in diverse communities, we partnered with Ting, who deliver outstanding personal and professional development programmes.
-The Ting team are on a mission to bridge the equity skills gap that people from underrepresented backgrounds often face when trying to climb the career ladder.
+The Ting team is on a mission to bridge the equity skills gap that people from underrepresented backgrounds often face when trying to climb the career ladder.
 Several of our DICE leaders were selected for their latest programme and are very excited to begin their mentoring journeys.

 Diversifying our board